paulfranco/AndroidInterviewQuestions/README.md

 **By default, what is the status of the files that are saved directly in the device's internal storage?**

 By default these files are private to the application which means that other applications cannot access them.
 When the application is uninstalled, the file are removed as well.

+**What is specific for the External Storage option?**

+You need to acquire the respective permission (to be declared in the manifest).
+For example READ_EXTERNAL_STORAGE and WRITE_EXTERNAL_STORAGE (implicitly acquires the READ permission as well).
+Files can be stored on the SD card.
+Files can be stored in an internal (but not removable) storage.
+Before going for a particular media, you need to check if it is available.
+By default, the files can be accessed from other apps.

+**What is the object that is always returned by an executed SQLite Query?**

+A Cursor that points to all the rows found by the query.

+**Can an SQLite database be debugged in Android?**

+Yes.
+It can be debugged via an sqlite3 database tool.

+## **Resources**